← Back to Science Hub

 By combining fasted hiking with precise post-hike protein timing, TrailGenic™ athletes get the trifecta:

-This isn’t just theory — it’s performance biology, tested on high peaks like Ontario (8,696 ft) and beyond.
+This isn’t just theory — it’s performance biology, tested on summits like Ontario Peak (8,696 ft) and beyond.